karatelabs/karate/README.md

 For another example, see: [`examples.feature`](karate-demo/src/test/java/demo/outline/examples.feature).

-If you're looking for more complex ways of naming your scenarios you can use JavaScript String interpolation by and include placeholders in your scenario name.
+If you're looking for more complex ways of dynamically naming your scenarios you can use JS string interpolation by including placeholders in your scenario name.

 ```cucumber
 Scenario Outline: name is ${name.first} ${name.last} and age is ${age}